Be-Secure/BeSman/README.md

 <!-- GETTING STARTED -->
 # Command Line Interface
 BeSman, (Be-Secure manager) gives you the *bes* command on your shell.
 User can use these bes commands to automate the setting up of various development environments required for bes projects.
 BeSman is a tool for providing secure environments for user.
 It provides a convenient command line interface for installing, removing and listing Environments.
 Please use bes help command to get bes commands

-	eg. bes help
+	bes help

 # Prerequisite